Teaching Children the Gospel

 Produced By: Christian History Institute

-Why I Love It: The Torchlighters series is a fantastic resource for teaching "church family history" to children.
+Why we Love It: The Torchlighters series is a fantastic resource for teaching "church family history" to children.
 These are animated, true-life stories of Christian heroes retold for young people (some of the stories are intense so parents may want to view them before showing to very young children).
 Each Torchlighter episode comes with a documentary and other features.
-You can order individual stories or a box set featuring the tales of some of the following Christians: Augustine, Gladys Aylward, Corrie Ten Boom, William Booth, John Bunyan, Amy Carmichael, Jim Elliot, Eric Liddell, Martin Luther, Samuel Morris, Perpetua, Robert J. Thomas, William Tyndale, John Wesley, and Richard Wurmbrand.
+You can order individual stories or a box set featuring the tales of some of the following Christians: Augustine, Gladys Aylward, Corrie Ten Boom, William Booth, John Bunyan, Amy Carmichael, Jim Elliot, Eric Liddell, Martin Luther, Samuel Morris, Perpetua, Robert J. Thomas, William Tyndale, John Wesley, Richard Wurmbrand, and Harriet Tubman.